Nov

 It is a fairly common situation where a surviving spouse believes he or she automatically inherits all of the deceased spouse’s property upon his or her death.
 This is not true.
 Many times, the family finds this out only after the surviving spouse passes.
 At that point, a probate action or preparation of an Affidavit and Family Settlement Agreement ("Affidavit") has to be pursued on behalf of both spouses in order to pass title to the next generation of beneficiaries.

-In some instances, it may not be necessary to have a formal probate of a deceased loved one's Will, if all of the heirs agree to the distribution of the estate, there are no creditors demanding payment from the estate, and the value of the estate is not very high.
+In some instances, it may not be necessary to have a formal probate of a deceased loved one's Will if all of the heirs agree to the distribution of the estate, there are no creditors demanding payment from the estate, and the estate's value is not very high.

 If this is the case, the heirs may have an Affidavit of Heirship and Family Settlement Agreement (“Affidavit”) drawn up, and attach a copy of the Will.
 This document should be filed in the official public records of any county where the deceased owned real property.
 Many times, third parties will honor the Affidavit.
 If a third party refuses to honor the Affidavit, however, a probate may then be necessary to transfer the assets.